 If you’re like many homeowners, perhaps you’ve been browsing options for material and style, and now you want to compare kitchen sink prices.
 This page does just that, and together with our other kitchen remodeling cost guides, the information allows you to plan your budget for the project.

 Kitchen sink prices will vary depending on the type of sink you need, the size of sink and the material the sink is made from.
-However as a general rule, average sink installation cost will be between $125 – $300 per sink, with the cost of the kitchen sink and the faucet on top.
+However as a general rule, average sink installation cost will be between $125 – $300 per sink, with the cost of the kitchen sink and the cost of a faucet on top.
 The following table shows a quick basic breakdown of kitchen sink prices.

 |Expect to Pay||$55 – $85||$500 – $1500||$3000 – $6000|